YudiXie/Novelty_analysis/Docs/MoSeq_Example_Command.md

 moseq2-extract --frame-trim 500 5000 depth.dat --output-dir trim_test
 ```

+* to customize height, use `bg-roi-depth-range`

+You may also need to change other parameters

+Try out the defaults first.
+If they don't work, the only filter you may want to turn down is the `tail` filter, try:

+`--tail-filter-size 5, 5`

 3. Training PCA

 First, go to the folder containing all your data. `moseq2-pca` analyze all your data inside the folder recursively